-All students are expected to observe the University standards published in the .
-This section outlines responsibilities that pertain specifically to students.
+All students are expected to observe the University standards published in the University Policy Manual.
+Policy 601 outlines responsibilities that pertain specifically to students.
 However, students must follow all other University policies, procedures, contracts, or license contracts published elsewhere.
-In addition, students are expected to observe the laws of the community, the state, the nation and relevant jurisdictions when touring or studying abroad.
+In addition, students are expected to observe the laws of the community, the state, the nation, and relevant jurisdictions when touring or studying abroad.

-2.2
+2.2 Responsible Action Expectations

+All students are encouraged to promote the well-being of themselves, fellow students, and others.
+If an individual needs emergency medical attention, particularly resulting from the use of alcohol or other drugs, it is critical that students take responsible action by calling an ambulance or other appropriate emergency response personnel (police, fire, etc.) to gain that assistance.

+Responsible action includes:

+1. CALL for help: In medical emergencies, immediate action should be taken by calling 9-1-1 either off or on campus.
+In non-emergency situations, you can also contact NDSU Police (701-231-8998) or notify Residence Life staff.

+2. STAY with the individual until help arrives and you have been told your assistance is no longer needed.

+3. COOPERATE with responding staff or emergency personnel, including all requests for information and assistance.

+Students/student organizations who take such responsible action, or for whom such action is taken, will not be subject to the Student Conduct process for alleged policy violations related to alcohol or drug use or minor policy violations, nor will the incident become part of the student’s conduct record.
+However, students [including the student(s) needing assistance and reporter(s)] may be required to have an educational meeting with University personnel and/or complete an educational program.
+This protection may not apply if other conduct violations occurred within the same incident.

-Persons Covered Under This Code
+2.3 Individuals Covered Under This Code

-For the purpose of this document, “student” is defined as any individual who has been admitted to the University or enrolled for credit or non-credit courses.
-Students previously enrolled in the University may be held accountable under this Code for those violations committed after they were admitted and before they left the University.
-Student organizations are held to the same conduct standards that apply to individual students.
+For the purpose of this document, “student” is defined as any individual who has been admitted to the University or enrolled in one or more courses.
+Students may be held accountable under this Code for violations committed any time after they were admitted.
+Students are accountable for their guests’ conduct; if a student’s guest(s) commits prohibited acts, the student may be sanctioned as if they had committed the violations themselves.
+Student organizations are held to the same conduct standards as individual students.

-2.3 Official University Communication
+2.4 Student Conduct Communication

-NDSU will use the student’s email address as provided by the University.
+Student conduct communication will be sent to the student’s email address as provided by the University.
 This address is considered the official form of communication for all purposes (NDSU Policy 609, E-mail as an Official Communication Method to Students).
-It is the student’s responsibility to maintain the accuracy of all personal data.
-Students must monitor the University provided email account for important announcements, notifications, and other messages.
+Students are expected to monitor the University provided email account for important announcements, notifications, and other messages.

-2.4 Prohibited Conduct Not on University Property
+2.5 Prohibited Conduct Not on University Property

-The University may discipline a student for acts of prohibited conduct committed outside of University property which, in the University’s determination, may adversely affect the University community or the pursuit of its objectives.
-When NDSU becomes aware of alleged Code violations through law enforcement or other third party reports, the University may pursue charges under this Code against NDSU students identified on such reports.
+The University may discipline a student for acts of prohibited conduct committed outside of University property.
+When NDSU becomes aware of alleged Code violations through law enforcement or other third party reports, the University may pursue action under this Code against NDSU students identified in such reports.

-2.5 Tri-College Policies
+2.6 Tri-College Policies

-NDSU students who are charged with a violation of institutional policy at Concordia College, Minnesota State University Moorhead, Minnesota State Community and Technical College, or North Dakota State College of Science will be referred to NDSU and may be subject to action under this Code.
+NDSU students who have allegedly violated institutional policy at Concordia College, Minnesota State University Moorhead, Minnesota State Community and Technical College, or North Dakota State College of Science may be subject to action under this Code.

-2.6 Multiple Accountabilities
+2.7 Multiple Accountabilities

-Because of the varying roles/relationships/responsibilities students may have within and outside of the University, a student may be held accountable for prohibited conduct under other university, local, state or federal policies/laws/jurisdictions, including relevant jurisdictions when touring and/or studying abroad.
+Because of the varying roles/relationships/responsibilities students may have within and outside of the University, a student may be held accountable for prohibited conduct under other university, local, state, or federal policies/laws/jurisdictions, including relevant jurisdictions when touring and/or studying abroad.
 Examples of other areas of accountability may include: